How to Introduce Yourself in an Interview

 If you have multiple rounds of interviews, be prepared to stand and greet your next interviewer, repeating the steps above.

-After you’ve had some time to process and review your interview notes, remember to send timely follow-up notes to your interviewers, either via email or via handwritten notes.
-Sometimes recruiters don’t give out the interviewers’ emails, so be sure to ask for their business card or ask the recruiter if they can pass a thank you message to the interviewers.
-If you’re sending handwritten notes, an easy way to get them to your interviewers is to send them to the office address under the interviewers’ names.
+After you have had some time to process and review your interview notes, remember to send timely follow-up notes to your interviewers, either via email or via handwritten notes.
+Sometimes recruiters do not give out the interviewers’ emails, so be sure to ask for their business card or ask the recruiter if they can pass a thank you message to the interviewers.
+If you are sending handwritten notes, an easy way to get them to your interviewers is to send them to the office address under the interviewers’ names.

-You’ve likely met hundreds of people in your life, and a job interview involves a lot of the same etiquette you would use when meeting any new person.
+You have likely met hundreds of people in your life, and a job interview involves a lot of the same etiquette you would use when meeting any new person.
 Your interviewers want to hire a solid teammate just as much as you want to be on the team—which means they want you to succeed.
-When introducing yourself at your next interview, confidence, preparing ahead of time and a smile will go a long way.
+When introducing yourself at your next interview, confidence, preparing ahead of time and a smile would go a long way.